loicboutet/reactrb_tutorial/README.md

 `--all` to do all the above

 Its recommend to install `--all`.
 You can easily remove things later!

-For the next instructions : [Chapter 2 - Our first React.rb Component](/blob/master/README_CHAPTER_2.md)

 #### How it works: